DrafProject/elmada/paper/paper.md

 So far, `elmada` has been used in a study where MEFs, XEFs and the results of load shift simulations based on them are compared across 20 European countries [@Fleschutz2021].
 In ongoing research, `elmada` is used to quantify the costs and emission-saving potentials that arise from the exploitation of existing and future flexibility in decentral energy hubs.

-We hope that `elmada` reduces the difficulty associated with the use of dynamic carbon emission factors and prices in the modeling of decentral energy systems.
+We hope that `elmada` reduces the difficulty associated with the use of dynamic CEFs and prices in the modeling of decentral energy systems.

 # Acknowledgements